Never-Fail Cutout Cookies

 - Assorted sprinkles or candies, optional

 - Beat butter, cream cheese and sugar until light and fluffy.
 Beat in egg yolks and vanilla.
 Gradually beat in flour.
-Divide dough into four portions; shape each into a disk.
-Wrap in plastic; refrigerate until firm enough to roll, about 30 minutes.
+Divide dough into 4 portions; shape each into a disk.
+Cover; refrigerate until firm enough to roll, about 30 minutes.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with floured 3-in. holiday cookie cutters.
 Place 1 in. apart on ungreased baking sheets.

 - Bake until edges are light golden, 12-14 minutes.
 Cool on pans 5 minutes.
 Remove to wire racks to cool completely.